dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Feraligatr & Empoleon's Moveset"}
 {:.faded}

 The Elite Charge Move **Hydro Cannon†** is the signature of fully evolved Water-type starter Pokemon.
-It's also required for any of them to reach the DPS expected of a top attacker.
+It's also required for any of them to reach the `*[DPS]: Damage Per Second` expected of a top attacker.
 Evolving your Mudkips, Totodiles, or Piplups all the way to their final stage when **Hydro Cannon†** isn't available (limited to specific events) is unfortunately a big waste.
 Hold out for its return, and you'll be rewarded with solid Water-type attackers.

 ### Gyarados - Skull Kraken!
 ![Gyarados](https://img.pokemondb.net/sprites/home/normal/gyarados.png)